 Both the AirMini and Breas Z2 Auto allow users to set Ramp Time in 5 minute increments up to 45 minutes.
 However, the AirMini has an additional AutoRamp feature that is not available on the Z2.
 AutoRamp is an upgraded Ramp feature that increases Ramp Pressure after the machine determines you’ve fallen asleep.

-Pressure relief – called EPR on the AirMini and Z-Breathe on the Z2 – lowers pressure on exhalation, making it much easier to breathe out against the CPAP.
+Pressure relief—called EPR on the AirMini and Z-Breathe on the Z2—lowers pressure when you breathe out.
 Like Ramp, this feature helps new CPAP users acclimate to therapy.
 Both travel machines allow you to adjust the pressure relief level from 1 to 3.
 Each level corresponds to the amount of pressure decrease during exhalation.
-Of course, you can turn pressure relief off on both machines as well.

 Other Similarities

 Both machines are dual voltage (100-240V, 50-60Hz) and can be used in any country without a converter or transformer.
-You might need a travel plug adapter, depending on your country of destination, but plug adapters are easy to pack and relatively inexpensive.
+Note that you’ll need a travel plug adapter if you’re traveling to a country that doesn’t use two-pronged outlets.

-Both units operate at a pressure range of 4-20 cm H2O and both automatically adjust for altitude (up to 8,500 ft for AirMini and up to 8,000 ft for Z2).
+Both units operate at a pressure range of 4-20 cm H2O and also automatically adjust for altitude (up to 8,500 ft for AirMini and up to 8,000 ft for Z2).

 Noise Level

 Perhaps because the Z2 is a newer machine (it is 2 years younger than the AirMini), its technology has allowed for quieter performance.
 While the AirMini is not exactly loud at 30 decibels, the Z2 operates at 26 decibels, making it the quietest travel CPAP even with the newest Transcend Micro factored in.
-The Z2 also comes with a Q-Lite in-line Muffler which reduces operating noise even more.
+The Z2 also comes with the Q-Lite in-line Muffler which helps decrease the sound of airflow through the mask and hose.

 Integrated Battery